willis240/willis240.github.io/README.md

 - Performed the weekly maintenance at the solar test site
 - Submitted the maintenance data via the google form
 - Uploaded the pictures to the Maintenance Photos folder
+- Looked for alternate ways to tell which ports are open and which are closed in order to verify that my program works

 ## About Me